FEI38750/MTD/README.md

 ## Notes
   - For reference, the MTD running time would be:
     - Bulk RNA-seq: for 10 samples, 20 fastq files (total 47 Gb) by using 20 threads CPU is ~8 hours (except correlation analysis).
 In addition, the correlation analysis may need a further ~26-30hours (results in halla folder).
 So the total running time would be ~34-38 hours.
-    - Single-cell RNA-seq: for a fastq file contain ~2000 cells, by using 20 threads CPU is ~2 hours.
+    - Single-cell RNA-seq: for fastq files contain ~2000 cells, by using 20 threads CPU is ~2 hours.

 # Licence
 This software is freely available for academic users.
 Usage for commercial purposes is not allowed.
 Please refer to the LICENCE page.